-The selection of nominees and recipients reflect the applications received and information available to the department at the time.
-The department reserves the right to exclude an application from consideration or withdraw a prize, if further information or the nominee/recipient's conduct may bring, or has brought, the Prizes, the department or the Australian Government into disrepute.
+The selection of recipients reflect the applications received and information available to the department and the Minister at the time.
+The department may exclude a nomination from consideration on the basis of information available.
+The Minister reserves the right to not award a prize or withdraw a prize, if the nominee/recipient's conduct may bring, or has brought, the Prime Minister's Prizes, the department or the Australian Government into disrepute.